pponec/ujorm/README.md

 | Spring Data JDBC | Competitive | Medium |
 | Exposed (Kotlin) | Competitive | Heavy (with Kotlin core) |

-*Note: The final JAR size column reflects the packaged test with all dependencies included.
-A smaller compiled footprint promises a gentler learning curve and a reduced risk of bugs, beneficial even for embedded devices.*
+*Note: The final JAR size column reflects the packaged test with all dependencies included.*
+*A smaller compiled footprint promises a gentler learning curve and a reduced risk of bugs, beneficial even for embedded devices.*

 ---

 ## FAQ

-**Will Ujorm v2 still be supported?**
+**Will Ujorm v2 still be supported?**<br/>
 No, support for Ujorm v2 has ended and no further versions will be released.
 The original module remains available in the Git repository.

-**Do domain objects need to implement `Serializable`?**
+**Do domain objects need to implement `Serializable`?**<br/>
+No.
-No. Ujorm3 works purely with stateless data structures and does not require serialization.
+Ujorm3 works purely with stateless data structures and does not require serialization.

-**Is `@JoinColumn` required for relations?**
+**Is `@JoinColumn` required for relations?**<br/>
 No, the use of `@JoinColumn` is optional.
-The library resolves relations automatically based on the object graph.
+The library automatically recognizes a relationship whenever the attribute's type is a class annotated with `@Table`, seamlessly supporting self-referencing entities as well.

+**Does Ujorm3 create temporary files during runtime compilation?**<br/>
+No, the bytecode generation happens purely in RAM.
+This process requires no temporary disk space, which avoids potential file system permission issues and maximizes performance.

+**Are the core components like `EntityManager` thread-safe?**<br/>
+Yes, core components such as `EntityManager` and the generated `Meta` classes are strictly stateless and completely thread-safe.
+They are designed to be shared across your entire application as singletons.
+Conversely, objects that wrap a database connection, like the `Crud` instance or `SqlParamBuilder`, are stateful and must be scoped to a single thread or request.

 ---

 ## Feedback & Contributions

 We are excited to share Ujorm3 and would love to hear your thoughts!
-Whether you want to provide feedback, report a bug, suggest a feature, or just chat about the framework's minimalist approach, please join the conversation on our GitHub page:
+Whether you want to provide feedback, report a bug, suggest a feature, or just chat about the library's minimalist approach, please join the conversation on our GitHub page:

 👉 **[Join the Discussion / Open an Issue on GitHub](https://github.com/pponec/ujorm)**